 Free electrons are produced due to the breaking of the co-valance bond by thermal energy.
 At the same time holes are created in the co-valance band.
 Therefore, total current passes through semiconductor are the sum of current due to electrons and holes.

 Current passes through the external wire is only depended upon electron.
 So you might think what about holes?
 Right!!!.
 For that refer above figure, holes being positively charged move towards the negative terminal B. As the holes reach the negative terminal electrons enter the holes, thus canceling them.
 At the same time, at terminal A, electrons are attracted away from the atom to the battery terminal.
 Hence, new holes are created at terminal A and repeat this process.
+So the main property of intrinsic semiconductor is current is passing through this type of semiconductor by holes and electron both.

 Intrinsic semiconductors have a poor conductivity at the room temperature.
 For the increase in their conductivity impurities are added to the semiconductor material.
 This type of semiconductor having some impurities called extrinsic semiconductor.